trollrocks/Anaplane/README.md

 gradle.bat paperclip
 ```

-This will output your distributable JAR at `launcher-myairplanefork.jar`, right in your main directory!
+This will output your distributable JAR at `launcher-anaplane.jar`, right in your main directory!

 ## Questions?